CANopenNode/CanOpenSTM32/README.md

 ### Known limitations :

-- We have never tested the multi CANOpen on a single STM32 device, but the the original CANOpenNode has the capability to use multi modules, which you can develop yourself.
+- We have never tested the multiple CANOpen on a single STM32 device, but the original CANOpenNode has the capability to use multi modules, which you can develop yourself.

 ### Clone or update